156aasdfg/CFT-VQA/README.md

     CUDA_VISIBLE_DEVICES=0 python main.py

-Our trained models can be obtained from BaiduYun：link will be here
+Our trained models on VQA-CP v2 can be obtained from BaiduYun：link will be here

+## Citation